Chan sisters in quarter-final doubles action at Wimbledon

-LONDON Taiwan's tennis playing sisters Chan Yung-jan and Chan Hao-ching are in quarter-final action in the women's doubles at Wimbledon on Wednesday having found success with new partners.
+LONDON (Reuters) - Taiwan’s tennis playing sisters Chan Yung-jan and Chan Hao-ching are in quarter-final action in the women’s doubles at Wimbledon on Wednesday having found success with new partners.

 The sisters won a number of doubles titles together before going their separate ways at the start of the year.